Missing boa constrictor causes concern among neighbors in Montgomery County

-EAST GREENVILLE (WPVI) --Residents in one Montgomery County town are a little bit on edge, and very much on the lookout.
+EAST GREENVILLE, Pa.
+(WPVI) --Residents in one Montgomery County town are a little bit on edge, and very much on the lookout.

 Police in East Greenville say a seven-foot boa constrictor is on the loose.